Guribeiro/Guribeiro/README.md

 🔭 I'm currently studying and improving my knowledge in ReactJs, NodeJs and React-native by using typescript. <br/>
 🚀 Working on to become a fullstack developer. <br/>
-🌱 Learning about design patterns software architecture. <br/>
+🌱 Learning about design patterns and software architecture. <br/>

  <!--